Private Label Food Trends

 So are store brands better?
 PLMA says "most consumers see no difference between private label and national brands."

-The Hartman Group Ideas in Food: A Cultural Perspective report shows how private label pervasiveness is changing consumer behavior at retail grocery.
+The Hartman Group Ideas in Food: A Cultural Perspective report shows how private label pervasiveness is changing consumer behavior at a retail grocery.

 According to the Hartman Group "...it's no surprise store brands give national brands a run for their money: "In many instances, shoppers no longer can distinguish between national and private label brands.
 What's most interesting is not so much the fact that it's happening, but that people don't really care that they don't know the difference."